chaosparrot/marithime_talon/README.md

 [x] - Single line detection
 Some fields, like name fields, do not have the possibility to add multiple lines.
 In that case, we probably want to either clear the buffer or simply not allow the enter to change the field.
 We should probably do a refresh if we are in an accessible field, and a clear in a terminal.

+[ ] - Hotkey formatters
+Formatters that are used in word editing tools and markdown like headings, bolding, italics.

 [ ] - Accessiblity input tags
 We can detect a field type, like email, phone number etc from the accessibility APIs.
 That means we could expose that information for other packages to use as well, so you can say `Homer` to input `homer@odyssey.com` for example.